luchovzla/GettingAndCleaningDataCourseProject/README.md

 observations are labeled according to their activity ID.

-Finally, the data is summarized, grouped by subject ID and activity label, and the variables are averaged to create a second, tidy data set, which is displayed on screen.
+Finally, the data is summarized, grouped by subject ID and activity label, and the variables are averaged to create a second, tidy data set, which is displayed on screen and saved to .csv and .txt formats.